 Table 5.
-Length summaries for discarded and harvested Red Snapper observed on HEADBOAT trips in West Florida, by year and region.
-Sampling in 2009 represents data collected from June through December and sampling in 2020 represents data collected from January through March.
+Length summaries for discarded and harvested Red Snapper observed on HEADBOAT trips in Florida, by year and region.
+Sampling in 2009 represents June to December, sampling in 2020 represents January to March, and sampling in 2021 represents June to December.

 Table 6.
-Length summaries for discarded and harvested Red Snapper observed on CHARTER BOAT trips in West Florida, by year and region.
-Sampling in 2009 represents data collected from June through December and sampling in 2020 represents data collected from January through March.
+Length summaries for discarded and harvested Red Snapper observed on CHARTER BOAT trips in Florida, by year and region.
+Sampling in 2009 represents June to December, sampling in 2020 represents January to March, and sampling in 2021 represents June to December.